dmrokan/gsl4godot_gsl/doc/vectors.rst

 ---------------

-Common operations on vectors such as addition and multiplication are available in the BLAS part of the library (@pxref{BLAS Support}).
+Common operations on vectors such as addition and multiplication are available in the BLAS part of the library (see :ref:`chap_blas-support`).
 However, it is useful to have a small number of utility functions which do not require the full BLAS code.
 The following functions fall into this category.